klmmmv/thesis/chap5.md

 write a bash script, which produces an additional bash script, which represents the program we want to implement.
 In this case the metaprogram therefore writes a script, which will print the numbers from 1 to 1337.
-It consists exactly of 1338 lines (the first being the typical unix imperative to use bash as shell interpreteer).
+It consists exactly of 1338 lines (the first being the typical Unix imperative to use bash as shell interpreter).
 The result looks like follows:

 ~~~{.bash caption="\"Compiled\" Unix shell script"}
 #!/bin/bash